crylent/DSP-Cpp-filters/README.md

 much sense for testing using unit-tests, but anyways, I've added them

 ## Usage:
 The filters can be used in your C++ code in the part where the audio sample is about to be processed.
-You need to include the _filter_common.h_ and _filter_includes.h_ files and the create an object with filter(s) you want to apply and calculate the coefficients with the calculate_coeffs() function.
+You need to include the _filter_includes.h_ file and create an object with filter you want to apply.
+Filter parameters can be changed with calculate_coeffs() function.
 Then in the sample processing function run the filter() function with the current sample as a parameter.

 I've used [RackAFX](http://www.willpirkle.com/rackafx/) to test these filters.